marcbeep/codeduck/README.md

 88-merge-sorted-array.py
 ```

-## Usage
-To use or contribute to this repository, follow the guidelines below:

-1. **All code must be written in Python.**
-2. Use the prescribed naming format for all solution files.
-3. Ensure that commit messages reference the corresponding problem, for example:
-   - "Add solution for 88-merge-sorted-array"
-   - "Optimize code for 121-best-time-to-buy-and-sell-stock"

 ## Contributing
-Contributions are welcome!
-If you would like to add solutions, optimize existing code, or fix any issues, please follow these steps:
+Contributions are welcome.
+If you would like to add solutions, optimise existing code, or fix any issues, please follow these steps:

 1. Fork this repository.
 2. Clone your fork to your local machine.